Case Studies

 Another useful thing to do is to visit the explore section of your Instagram.
 Again it will show you popular content and interesting people to follow (ahem, usually influencers).
 You can also search on Google for the kind of influencers that you’re looking for, as well as for blogs related to those topics.
 Finding blogs helps you find influencers.
 Finally, you can visit other social networks like Twitter to see who’s trending.
 This will help you find people with strong profiles across platforms!

-We’ve also spoken to four influencers from Spain (@cooltourtheblog@deliciousmartha@nadinecaldera@albabortb)to gain insights into this unique world.
-They shared with us their backgrounds and experience, their followers and the various brands they collaborate with.
+We’ve also spoken to four influencers from Spain (@cooltourtheblog, @deliciousmartha, @nadinecaldera, @albabortb) to gain insights into this unique world.
+They shared with us their backgrounds and experiences, their followers and the various brands they collaborate with.

 They’ve also given us some of their own tips on how to find influencers from the vast online array.
 So let’s do it!

 In the history of marketing, celebrities have always been the holy grail for brands.
 This is, first, due to their reach across social media and all marketing channels (think of the millions of devoted fans).
-Second, is their perceived status as opinion-leaders on all the topics which surround their name, providing fans with a role model for daily lifestyle habits.
+Second, is their perceived status as opinion leaders on all the topics surrounding their name, providing fans with a role model for daily lifestyle habits.

 However, as advertising has intensified in all media sectors over the years, the consumer has become – consciously or unconsciously – a studied expert in marketing and has learned how to process it.
 The consumer has come to understand that celebrities will wed themselves to many different brands and can change their loyalties at the drop of a hat.